es1024/python-staged-programming/README.md

     @scale
     def mse(a: int, b: int) -> int: return {gen_square(a)} - {gen_square(b)}
 Scale is meta-programmed with Python through select multi-stage programming operators.
 Escapes allow the use of Python code within Scale functions.
-Escapes in Scale are represented by curly brackets ({}), whose contents are evaluated in Python at compile time and has its return value injected into the AST.
+Escapes in Scale are represented by curly brackets `{}`, whose contents are evaluated in Python at compile time and has its return value injected into the AST.
 Quotes allow for Scale expressions outside of Scale functions.
-In Scale, quotes are denoted with q[].
-In the above example, the Scale function calls the Python function within the escape, and the quotes within the Python function allow it to manipulate x, which is a variable in Scale.
+In Scale, quotes are denoted with `q[]`.
+In the above example, the Scale function calls the Python function within the escape, and the quotes within the Python function allow it to manipulate `x`, which is a variable in Scale.

 Results and Evaluation
 ================